-In our long drive to Palouse Falls State Park, we started from the town of Walla Walla, Washington, which we thought was the closest town of any significant size to the falls (though Pullman, Washington of Washington State University fame also seemed to be similar in distance).
+In our long drive to Palouse Falls State Park, we started from the town of Walla Walla, Washington, which we thought was the closest town of any significant size to the falls.

-There was a $10 day use fee collected from drop envelopes on an honor system.
-The fee envelopes were said to be collected on a daily basis.
+When we first visited Palouse Falls in 2013, there was a $10 day use fee collected daily from drop envelopes on an honor system.

 Related Top 10 Lists

 Trip Planning Resources